Cuteness may earn compensation through affiliate links in this article.

 Pick the perfect bed

-Examine the surfaces your cat sleeps on and how he positions his body when he sleeps to determine the type of bed he may prefer to sleep in.
+It can be hard to know which type of bed your cat would prefer, and the truth may be that they may prefer different types of beds and different times.
+Animal Wised suggests examining the surfaces your cat sleeps on and how she positions her body when she sleeps to determine the type of bed she may prefer to sleep in.

 Choose a large, soft bed for your kitty to stretch out on if she likes to sleep on your bed.
 If your cat hides under your bed or other furniture, choose a hooded bed like a cave, or one with high sides for her to sleep within for comfort and safety.
 Cats who sleep curled in a ball may like a round, soft bed to snuggle in.
 Older kitties like to sleep in warm spots, so a heated cat bed may appeal to your senior cat, suggests Cat Behavior Associates.